 Rule 176.5 Service.

 (a) Manner of Service.
 A subpoena may be served at any place within the State of Texas by any sheriff or constable of Texas or any person who is not a party and is 18 years of age or older.
 A subpoena must be served by delivering a copy to the witness and tendering to that person any fees required by law.
-If the witness is a party and is represented by an attorney of record in the proceeding, the subpoena may be served on the witness’s attorney of record.
+If the witness is a party represented by an attorney of record in the proceeding, the subpoena may be served on the witness’s attorney of record.

 (b) Proof of Service.
 Proof of service must be made by filing either:

 (1) the witness’s signed written memorandum attached to the subpoena showing that the witness accepted the subpoena; or

-(2) a statement by the person who did the service stating the date, time, and manner of service, and the name of the person served.
+(2) a statement by the person who did the service stating the date, time, manner of service, and the name of the person served.

 Rule 176.6 Response.

 (a) Compliance Required.
 Except as provided in this subdivision, a person served with a subpoena must comply with the command stated therein unless discharged by the court or by the party summoning such a witness.
 A person commanded to appear and give testimony must remain at the deposition hearing or trial from day to day until discharged by the court or by the party summoning the witness.